cc.pretty

 A pretty printer for rendering data structures in an aesthetically pleasing manner.

-In order to display something using cc.pretty, you build up a series of documents.
-These behave a little bit like strings; you can concatenate them together and then print them to the screen.
+In order to display something using cc.pretty, you build up a series of

 The structure of this module is based on A Prettier Printer.